DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-07-user-research-round-3-findings.md

 > “I think schools will be a little bit nervous around this because it's very formal and they'd really worry about flexibility around ‘Oh, the dynamics of the department have changed.
 We can't offer that anymore.’
 So I think it might make them nervous about committing to offering a placement – particularly in those smaller departments.
 It’s easier in the big departments because, if there's any movement of staff, you've probably got somebody that can stand in.
 But, in the smaller departments, they might be reluctant to offer a place if they think that situation might change and they're committing to it on a portal.”

-All participants were confused to some extent by the reference to mentor TRNs and dates of birth on the start page.
+All participants were confused to different extents by the reference to mentor TRNs and dates of birth on the start page.
 It was unclear when and why this information is required.

 > “What is the purpose of the teacher reference number?
 My thought process on that would be, frustratingly, some teachers not knowing it – especially if they've been teaching for a while...
 And it asks for date of birth.
 Why is that important?
 I found that very left field.
 Both are something I haven't been asked before.”